michsias/Portfolio/README.md

 ## Check website

-You can check my website, nly click the link [Portfolio](https://michsias.pl/)
+You can check my website, only click the link [Portfolio](https://michsias.pl/)

 <br>